Neural network methods for Neumann series problems of Perron-Frobenius operators: Abstract framework

 Dividing both sides by $\|v_m-u_M\|_{L^2}$ yields

 Applying the triangle inequality, we have

-Taking the infimum over all possible $v_m \in V_M$ yields the theorem. \end{proof}
+Taking the infimum over all possible $v_m \in V_M$ yields the theorem. \end{pf}

-\begin{remark} In the case where $V_M$ is the space of piecewise linear finite elements defined on a mesh of size $h$, the error bound for a solution $u$ in the Sobolev space $H^2$ is of order $O(h^2)$ (cf. \cite[Theorem 1.5]{ainsworth1997posteriori}). \end{remark}
+\begin{rmk} In the case where $V_M$ is the space of piecewise linear finite elements defined on a mesh of size $h$, the error bound for a solution $u$ in the Sobolev space $H^2$ is of order $O(h^2)$ (cf. \cite[Theorem 1.5]{ainsworth2000posteriori}). \end{rmk}